tkhdyanagi/testinterference/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The **testinterference** package provides tools to test several hypotheses about spillover effects.
+The **testinterference** package provides tools to test SUTVA and several hypotheses about spillover effects.
 Specifically, the package enables to perform randomization tests on whether or not the following null hypotheses are plausible:

 - **Fisher**: One’s outcome does not depend on one’s own treatment (i.e., Fisher’s sharp null hypothesis).